コンテンツにスキップ

 This research (series) began as an attempt to contemplate the waves that are not specifically shown in the film "Jane" and to search for the "summer" within Kuwata Keisuke.

 At first glance, this work may seem like a simple film review, but it is not.
-It is practical research to get closer to the real image of "that summer" that springs from "Shonan," an area name that does not have an address, and that is in everyone's hearts.
+It is practical research that aims to get closer to the real image of "that summer" that springs from "Shonan," a place and area name that does not have an address, and that is in everyone's heart.

-Kuwata states, "There is a scene where she (Namiko, the author) scolds the stray surfer Hiroshi.
-She says, 'There's no point in floating on a calm ocean, keeping other people away from you.'
-Her line is that instead of just floating on small waves and trying to keep your balance, sometimes you have to know the danger and catch a big wave."
-(With, October 1990) Thus, she takes the position of the heroine.
+Kuwata states, "There's a scene where she (Namiko, the author) scolds the stray surfer Hiroshi, saying, 'There's no point in floating on a calm ocean, keeping other people at a distance.'
+Her line is that instead of just floating on small waves and trying to maintain your balance, sometimes you have to catch a big wave, even if it means knowing the risks."
+(With, October 1990) Thus, she takes on the role of the heroine.

-The catchphrase of the protagonist Hiroshi in the film is, "We are strangers."
-Yes, the key to this film is the relationship with "others."
+The catchphrase of the main character, Hiroshi, in the film is, "Because we're strangers."
+Indeed, the key to this film is relationships with "others."

-When we try to find ourselves, we cannot confirm ourselves if there is no "other" there.
-If I existed alone in this world, would I be able to recognize "me" at that time?
+When we try to find ourselves, we cannot confirm ourselves unless there is an "other" there.
+If I were the only person in this world, would I be able to recognize "me" at that time?
 (No).

 And when we reflect on ourselves, we become pseudo-"others."
-Just like when we think, "Ah, I want to sleep now," there is a certain distance between the "me" that we are thinking about and the "me" that we are thinking about.
+Just like when we think, "Ah, I want to sleep now," there is a certain distance between the "me" that is the object of our thoughts and the "me" that we are thinking about.

 Ami: I guess it means looking at it from a bird's eye view?

 Professor: That's right.
-If we imagine that the comedian we talked about has a self, I think he looks at the world from a "funny perspective" that is a little distanced from that self.
+If we imagine that the comedian we were talking about has a self, I think he looks at the world from a slightly detached, "funny" perspective.

-Oz: So... is it okay to say that Jane is "someone else"?
+Oz: So... is it okay to say that Jane is an "other person"?

-Professor: Yes, that's the first thing I want to think.
-When Kuwata-san talks about "Inamura Jane," he mentions several films, but this is especially clear when you watch Jim Jarmusch's "Stranger Than Paradise" (1984, USA) and "Bagdad Cafe" (1987, West Germany).
-To me, it seems like 90% of the film is about the relationship with "others."
+Professor: Yes, that's the first thing I would like to think.
+Kuwata-san mentions several films when talking about "Inamura Jane," but this is especially clear when you watch Jim Jarmusch's "Stranger Than Paradise" (1984, USA) and "Bagdad Cafe" (1987, West Germany).
+To me, these films seem to be 90% about relationships with "others."
 However...

 Ami: But?

-Professor: There was another film that he mentioned, not in a very positive way, but which has stuck in my mind ever since.
+Professor: There was another film that he mentioned, though not in a proactive way, at the time, and it has stuck with me ever since.

 Oz: What do you mean?

-Professor: It's the French-West German co-production "Wings of Desire," released in 1987.
+Professor: It's the French-West German co-production film "Wings of Desire," released in 1987.

 [Research Note 2]

-When asked what type of movie he would like to make, Kuwata replied, "I like lazy, low-key movies.
+When asked what kind of movie he would like to make, Kuwata replied, "I like lazy, low-key things.

-"It's in black and white, it doesn't have many lines, and it's a twisted film.
+"It's in black and white, doesn't have much dialogue, and is a twisted film.
 It's like the ultimate surf movie with a different perspective."
 (FM fan, April 1989)

-Initially, he has said, "It was like 'Stranger Than Paradise.'
-Back alleys, back streets..." (ibid.) and "At first I was aiming for a modest film like 'The Stranger...' where the main characters don't call each other by their names.
-It's just a slice-of-life film with one scene after another."
-(Weekly Playboy, August 1990), which suggests that he had a highly artistic initial plan in mind.
+At first, he said, "It was like 'Stranger Than Paradise.'
+Back alleys, back streets..." (ibid.), and "At first, I was aiming for a modest film like 'The Stranger...'.
+The main characters wouldn't call each other by their names.
+Just a slice-of-life film that continued in a monotonous fashion, one scene = one shot" (Weekly Playboy, August 1990), so it seems that he had a highly artistic initial plan in mind.

-Also, in relation to the use of monochrome colors, one comment that is worth noting is, "These days, office ladies and students will dress up and go on a date to see 'Wings of Desire'.
+And in relation to the use of monochrome, one thing worth noting is this comment: "These days, office ladies and students will dress up and go see 'Wings of Desire' on a date.
 When we were kids, it was 'Joey' or something.
-That just shows how sharp the viewers' antennae have become."
+That just shows how sharp the viewers' antennas have become."
 (Can Can, June 1989)

-This was a comment in response to "Love Song to the Goddesses (Beyond the Unreported Y-Shape (K))," asking whether Southern could do something more esoteric, but it is worth noting as a connection to the film production that was already underway.
+This comment was made in response to "Love Song to the Goddesses (Beyond the Unreported Y-Type (Kei))," asking whether Southern could do something more esoteric, but it is worth noting as it relates to the film production that was already underway.

-The film "Wings of Desire" is a worldwide hit that depicts the angelic perspective (the underworld), which humans cannot see, in black and white, and the human perspective/world (the visible) in color.
+The film "Wings of Desire" is a worldwide hit that depicts the angelic perspective (the underworld) that humans cannot see in black and white, and the human perspective/world (the visible) in color.

-In Japan, the idea of the underworld became clear from the Middle Ages.
+In Japan, the idea of the underworld became clear from the Middle Ages onwards.
 We humans can usually only see the visible world.
-However, this is a worldview that believes that an underworld actually exists, and that gods, Buddhas, and the dead there influence the visible world.
+However, this worldview holds that there is in fact an underworld, where gods, Buddhas, and the dead inhabit and influence the visible world.

 Professor: Actually, a professor in Kobe pointed this out to me this summer.